-Have a SaaS go to market strategy.
 Give early adopters preferred pricing or lifetime access in exchange for funding.
-These early adopters have a strong influence on how the product is built so be careful not to go to client-specific.
-Make sure you build generically withing your defined niche.
-Try for 5-10 early adopters so you get broad representation.
+These early adopters have a strong influence on how the product is built, so be careful not to get too client-specific.
+Make sure you build generically within your defined niche.
+Target 5-10 early adopters so you get a broad representation of your market.
 Focus on building the best minimum viable product (MVP) that you can.
-This approach guarantees you ONLY build a product and features that people will buy.
-Basically de-risks your entire business.
-During which you will learn a massive amount about what the market actually needs and will pay for.
-These early adopters will be your best sales & referral partners going forward.
+This approach guarantees you'll be building a product with features that people will buy, thereby mitigating risk for your entire business.
+Throughout the process, you'll become an expert at determining what the market actually needs and will pay for.
+These early adopters will be your best sales and referral partners going forward.

 Once those 5-10 early adopters begin using the product and the system nears its go-to-market date, market like hell.
 The timing of this is critical.
 Depending on what you predict your SaaS sales cycle to be, you'll typically want to be two sales cycles ahead of the go-to-market date.
 For example, if your sales cycle is 1 month long, begin marketing 2 months in advance.